Hypertension Treatment Options

 Diuretics work by helping your body to get rid of more water and salt when you urinate.
 This helps to lower your blood pressure by reducing the amount of blood which circulates your body.

-Taking diuretics for hypertension requires the same monitoring of your kidneys as for ACE inhibitors, to make sure that they function properly and that no condition is affecting the treatment.
+Taking diuretics for hypertension requires the same monitoring of your kidneys in the same way as for ACE inhibitors, to make sure that they function properly and that no condition is affecting the treatment.

 Thiazides are the most commonly prescribed type of diuretics in the UK.
 You can recognize it in the compound drug Lisinopril HCT, where “HCT” stands for “hydrochlorothiazide” (“hydro” referring to water, and “thiazide” to the type of drug).